Foot voting: United States

-One of the clearest examples of foot voting is the mass exodus of movers out of California to other states.
-In 2020, 650,000 people left California, a net loss of 135,000 people.
-Some of the motivations spurring people to move out of California and to other states are the pursuit of lower taxes, more affordable housing, and fewer regulations on businesses.

-Conversely, an example of a movement of people moving to a place rather than from a place is the Free State Project.
+One of the clearest examples of foot voting is the Free State Project.
 The Free State Project (FSP) is an American political migration movement founded in 2001 to recruit at least 20,000 libertarians to move to a single low-population state (New Hampshire, was selected in 2003) in order to make the state a stronghold for libertarian ideas.
 By concentrating on a single state rather than being dispersed over several states, libertarians have seen a lot of electoral wins in New Hampshire.
-For example, 150 representatives in the NH state house were ranked as an A- or above by the New Hampshire Liberty Alliance in 2021.
+For example, 150 representatives in the NH state house were ranked as an A− or above by the New Hampshire Liberty Alliance in 2021.
 As of March of 2022, approximately 6,232 participants have moved to New Hampshire for the Free State Project.